FAQ (Frequently Asked Questions)

-You need the geometry of your glass container (imported from your CAD system), material- and process data.
+You need the geometry of your bottle (imported from your CAD system), material- and process data.

-3. How long does a simulation of one glass container take?
+3. How long does a simulation of one bottle take?

 This depends on if you choose a 2D or 3D computation.
 A computation of an axis-symmetric bottle in 2D does only take a few minutes.
 3D computations range between 1/2 hour and 8 hours.

 4. Why should I use NOGRID pointsBlow ?

 NOGRID pointsBlow helps to understand the process of container glass forming and the way the glass flows.
 You receive very valuable advantages: You can increase the quality of your products and decrease your costs on the long run.
 You'll save time and resources.